 Transfer students are welcome to live anywhere on campus, but many of our transfer students looking to live in a residence hall choose our suite-style Stevenson Hall.
 Benefits of living in Stevenson Hall will be an immersion of engaging and social Living Learning experience tailored for Transfer students who are adjusting to EIU BY providing them with opportunities to connect with others in a fun and engaging way, enhanced with different activities and events.
 For students looking for apartment style living, a high population of transfer students also reside in University Court.
-University Court are fully furnished, affordable, and convenient apartments only steps from campus.
+University Court has fully furnished, affordable, and convenient apartments only steps from campus.